• Free shipping on all orders

 Can Cats Eat Grits?

-Grits is a popular type of porridge made from boiled cornmeal.
+Grits are a popular type of porridge made from boiled cornmeal.
 While it can be a tasty, savory, or sweet breakfast for us, it shouldn’t become a big part of our cat’s diet, no matter how much they wish otherwise.

 As long as grits don’t become a major part of your cat’s diet, they won’t be adversely affected by eating the occasional mouthful.
 It isn’t recommended, though, especially if you add any sweeteners, milk, or other toppings to your breakfast.
 That said, in moderation, plain grits won’t harm your feline.